SeduceProject/piseduce_doc/_posts/user_guide/2020-04-23-create-your-own-environments.md

 Therefore, the size occupied by the partitions has to be as small as possible for two reasons:
 * The size of the environment image will be smaller, and so, the deployment time will be reduced
-* This operation needs to create an additional partition that has to be large enough to store the whole existing data
+* *Save&nbsp;Environment* actions need to create an additional partition that has to be large enough to store the whole existing data

 In order to limit the partition size, users can reduce the free space available on the node file system by using the *Additional&nbsp;Free&nbsp;Space* field of the deployment form.
 To fill this field, users have to estimate the required